-&lt;sup>258 'Land Use Consultation', Department for Environment, Food and Rural Affairs, (January 2025) 'What are material considerations?', Planning Aid England
+258 (Land Use Consultation', Department for Environment, Food and Rural Affairs, (January 2025)

-- Be integrated with strategic transport planning by Highways England and local highways authorities to ensure that the impacts of highways are monitored and apportioned, mitigation measures are well targeted and combined with other opportunities in the catchment. - Underpin evidence for Local Nature Recovery Strategies, Protected Site Improvement Plans and other statutory habitat and environmental planning. - Underpin regulated markets for ecosystem services, green finance etc.
+- Have formal status as evidence for Local Plan development and material considerations for planning decisions.259 This will ensure that the aims of the catchment plan are duly considered in local authority planning and development control. - Be integrated with strategic transport planning by Highways England and local highways authorities to ensure that the impacts of highways are monitored and apportioned, mitigation measures are well targeted and combined with other opportunities in the catchment. - Underpin evidence for Local Nature Recovery Strategies, Protected Site Improvement Plans and other statutory habitat and environmental planning. - Underpin regulated markets for ecosystem services, green finance etc.